 - Visible goiter

 - Respiratory distress

+If you have a thyroid nodule, there is a small chance of it being cancerous.
 When it comes to thyroid cancer, there are various types.
 In most cases, surgical removal of the thyroid and/or lymph nodes is required.
 The many types of thyroid cancer include:

 - Papillary- This is the most common type of thyroid cancer, and it is generally treated with thyroid surgery.